base-org/web/apps/base-docs/base-camp/docs/frontend-setup/building-an-onchain-app.md

 ### Connectors

-Next, configure the chains, wallet connectors, and providers for your app.
-We'll use the `publicProvider` for now, to get started.
+Now, we'll configure the chains, wallet connectors, and providers for your app.
+We'll use the [`publicProvider`] for now, to get started.
 See our guide on [Connecting to the Blockchain] for more information on blockchain providers.

 ```typescript
 const { chains, publicClient } = configureChains([mainnet, base, baseGoerli], [publicProvider()]);